-Plastic nuts are a softer material that can dampen the vibrations of the strings, causing a loss of sustain and brightness.
+Plastic nuts are a softer material.
+They can dampen the vibrations of the strings, causing a loss of sustain and brightness.
 Bone, on the other hand, is harder and denser and is a better choice for tone and tuning stability on a guitar.

 In this article, we will explore the two materials and see which one is better when it comes to plastic and bone nut.